marcopedone/eslint-plugin-kysely-rules/README.md

 # eslint-plugin-kysely-rules

 eslint-plugin-kysely-rules is a fork of eslint-plugin-safe-kysely, it adds a new rule to enforce the use of a select clause in the call chain of the selectFrom method.

 The original plugin can be found [here](https://www.npmjs.com/package/eslint-plugin-safe-kysely).

-If the original plugin get published on github, additions like this one will be made to the original plugin.
+The original plugin is not on github.

 ## Installation